vikramaH/links/AI and LLMs.md

 **Proper way to train model on my data and load into Ollama?**
 Your options are RAG or fine-tuning.
 There are RAG implementations for ollama in the community integrations.
 RAG doesn't "understand" the document, though, it just searches based on a query and responds with a result synthesized from the search results.
 Fine-tuning options include unsloth, llama factory and axolotl.
 The problem with fine-tuning is it takes time to generate the new model, if you are receiving daily doc dumps it might not be fit for purpose.
 A new entry in to the scene is instructlab, which from the sound of it is a more iterative approach to fine-tuning, so might fit your use case better.
 I haven't used it yet so my understanding may be incorrect.

+# 6 Best LLM Tools To Run Models Locally
+* LLm Studio and Jan provide intuitive front-end UIs for configuring and experimenting with LLMs
+* Ollama and LLaMa.cpp
+* GPT4ALL
+* Llamafile converts LLMs into multi-platform Executable Linkable Format (ELF).
+It provides one of the best options to integrate AI into applications by allowing you to run LLMs with just a single executable file.

 Ollama
 ==
 Aside from managing and running models locally, Ollama can also generate custom models using a **Modelfile** configuration file that defines the model’s behavior.
 In other words, you can use the Modelfile in Ollama to change how an existing LLM behaves when user interacts with it.
 So a Modelfile is a blueprint that that Ollama uses to set up and run a Large Language Model (LLM).